jasfoong/physical-100-encyclopedia-client/README.md

 ## Features

-**View All Contestants**

-- Browse a list of all contestants, with options to sort alphabetically or by career category
+- **View All Contestants**: Browse a list of all contestants, with options to sort alphabetically or by career category

-**View Contestant Details**

-- Access detailed information about each contestant, including their stats and an article with additional information about them
+- **View Contestant Details**: Access detailed information about each contestant, including their stats and an article with additional information about them

-**Edit Contestant Information**

-- Update a contestant's name and description directly from their details page
+- **Edit Contestant Information**: Update a contestant's name and description directly from their details page

-**View All Challenges**

-- Browse a list of all challenges, with options to sort by name or type (team/solo)
+- **View All Challenges**: Browse a list of all challenges, with options to sort by name or type (team/solo)

-**Edit Challenge Information**

-- Update a challenge's title and description directly from their details page
+- **Edit Challenge Information**: Update a challenge's title and description directly from their details page

-**View Contestant Stats**

-- View individual stats on contestant detail pages or a stats overview page
+- **View Contestant Stats**: View individual stats on contestant detail pages or a stats overview page

-**Responsive Design**

-- Enjoy a seamless, thoughtful experience on all screen sizes
+- **Responsive Design**: Enjoy a seamless, thoughtful experience on all screen sizes
 ## Tech Stack

 **Client:** React, Axios